Daniel31x13/Daniel31x13/README.md

 # Hello There!
-I'm Daniel, started my journey with computer since I was 10.

-Some of the things that I'm really intrested are:
+I'm Daniel, some of the things that I'm really intrested are:
 - Programming 👨‍💻
 - Tech stuffs 💻📡📱🖥
 - Working out (yes, I exercise. 🦾)